 Canine vaccines have to be kept refrigerated, so you will need a thermometer in your refrigerator to make sure they are kept at the right temperature.

 Make sure you buy from a reputable source, and that your source keeps their vaccines refrigerated properly.
-If they are not, the shot will be ineffective and your dog will not be protected.
+If they are not, the vaccines will be ineffective and your Golden Retriever will not be protected.

 They will also be shipped in ice packs as an extra measurement of safety.

 If the company does not require you to pay for this quick shipping, do not use them!

 I usually buy the Vangard Puppy 5 for my litters.